apache/zeppelin/docs/displaysystem/front-end-angular.md

 {% include JB/setup %}

-## Front-end Angular Interactions in Zeppelin
+## Front-end Angular API in Zeppelin

 In addition to the back-end API to handle Angular objects binding, Zeppelin also exposes a simple AngularJS **`z`** object on the front-end side to expose the same capabilities.